bozicb/bozicb.github.io/_posts/2018-04-07-future-implications-of-artificial-intelligence.markdown

 are making everyone calm and comfortable, am I right?

 ![Annually publshed papers](/images/future_ai/annually-published-papers.jpg){:height="80%" width="80%" "papers"}

+In academia, Artificial Intelligence has been around for decades, but only recently there has been a big push in publications.
+If we have a look at annually published AI papers, we can see a big jump from 2000 to up until about now.
+This has 2 reasons: 1) we have never produced even closely as much data as we do now and 2) we finally have the processing power to analyse it.

 ![Annual VC Investment](/images/future_ai/annual-VC-investment-in-AI-startups.jpg){:height="80%" width="80%" "VC"}

+And as usual, industry isn't far behind as well.
+There has been a huge jump of investments in AI startups during the last 10 years.
+Since 2010 venture capital has quadrupled.

 ![Starups developing AI](/images/future_ai/startups-developing-ai-systems.jpg){:width="80%" height="80%" "Startups"}

+This leads of course to many newly developed AI systems in startups as the graph above shows.
+Nowadays, hundreds of US startups develop some kind of AI as part of their businesses.

 ![Composite jobs](/images/future_ai/AI-Jobs-Composite-Graphic.png){:height="100%" width="100%" "jobs"}

+We all have noticed how anyone wants to be a Data Scientist nowadays.
+Also uncoutable universities and education institutes, companies, and dubious other kinds of organisations try to offer and sell courses that miraculously turn everyone into a Data Scientist.
+This is supposed to cover the market need for Data Scientists as every company feels they would need the one or the other Data Scientist to help them with problems they haven't yet encountered, but are sure they must exist.

 ![LSC](/images/future_ai/Large-Scale-Visual.jpg){:height="80%" width="80%" "LSV"}

+And finally, my favourite graph!
+In 2014, an AI system was able to beat humans in detecting objects at he LSVRC competition.
+That's a remarkable step for the whole research field of AI.

 [bozicb-gh]: https://github.com/bozicb
 [GeoDirectoryWWW]: https://www.geodirectory.ie/